nerdguidedc/nerdguidedc.github.io/_posts/2016-04-28-searching-for-life-in-our-solar-system.md

   city: Washington
   state: DC
   zip: 20560
-tags: [ 'Air and Space Museum', 'Lectures' ]
+tags: [ 'Air and Space Museum', 'Astronomy and Aeronautics', 'Lectures' ]
 excerpt: >
   Where might we find life in the solar system?
 Chris McKay, planetary scientist at NASA Ames Research Center,